Ketel Marte Player Props: Diamondbacks vs. Rockies

-The Arizona Diamondbacks, including Ketel Marte (.333 batting average in his past 10 games), battle starter Karl Kauffmann and the Colorado Rockies at Chase Field, Monday at 4:10 PM ET.
+The Arizona Diamondbacks, including Ketel Marte and his .538 slugging percentage over his past 10 games, battle starting pitcher Kyle Freeland and the Colorado Rockies at Chase Field, Tuesday at 9:40 PM ET.

-In his most recent appearance, he had two hits (going 2-for-4) against the Red Sox.
+In his most recent game, he had two hits (going 2-for-4) against the Red Sox.

 Ketel Marte Game Info & Props vs. the Rockies